-Once you have gained experience on your second loco, you should take the opportunity to change places with the others to widen your experience and get the feel of working all of the different types of engine.
-By the end of the day you should feel confident to take over any of the locos as regularly happened in full size working.
-More often than not, an engine crew would take a train as far as their route knowledge would allow and then swap trains with a crew working in the opposite direction to work the other train back home again.
+Once you have gained experience on your second loco, you should take the opportunity to change places with the others to widen your experience and get the feel of working all the diverse types of engines.
+By the end of the day, you should feel confident to take over any of the locos as regularly happened in full size working.
+Often, an engine crew would take a train as far as their route knowledge would allow and then swap trains with a crew working in the opposite direction to work the other train back home again.
 It was nothing unusual to work a train of empty wagons on a downhill run only to take over the full return working all the way back home uphill.
 One can imagine the difference in technique required to work these two diverse types of train.

 On many occasions I have taken over a train which is said to be “full of everything” only to find that there is no fire, the pressure low and the water in the bottom of the glass.